 “You pointer son of a bitch!
 If you drown me, I’ll kill you!”

 The wall before me was as thick as several lengths of my body.
 It would take far too long to burn it.
 I’d no choice but to traverse the remainder of the labyrinth, out to the crevasse that served as my lair’s main entrance.
 A crude rope ladder dangled before me, remnants of the pair’s arrival sometime a few hours ago.
-The sight of this ladder, this monument to my recent humiliation so enraged me, I ripped the ladder free and smashed it underfoot, sure to set it on fire for good measure as I climbed to the top of the crevasse.
+The sight of this ladder, this monument to my humiliation filled me with rage.
+I tore it free and smashed it underfoot, sure to set it on fire for good measure as I climbed to the top of the crevasse.
 I climbed out into a Haiden dawn, lit by a sky of soft violet.
-A spout of flame from my maw lit the land around me, sending any creature nearby scurrying back into their holes.
-Then came the stillness for which Silent Pass was known.
-There was not the chirping of a single cricket, nor the flutter of a single wing, and most importantly, not a single sound from a single, skittering thief.
+A spout of flame from my maw lit the land around me, frightening many nearby creatures back into their holes.
+After that came the stillness for which Silent Pass was known.
+There was not the chirping of a single cricket, nor the flutter of a single wing, and most importantly, not a single sound from one single, skittering thief.

 “Verodu!
 Reizeek!
 If you wish any pity, I command that you come to me!
 I command it!”

 By the long and prosperous history of my people I would track them, I would look down every hole and scour every sea until they were found and made to suffer for this contemptuous crime.
 I knew not precisely where they were going, but had a good idea where to begin.
 Sparks had been oh so kind enough to furnish me with that.

 I spread my colossal wings just as the sun peered over the mountains, casting the landscape before me in shadow.
 The membrane between my wings’ slender fingers was tickled by the wind, as if the air itself were goading me skyward.
 With a leap from the canyon’s head, I was aloft, venturing out East above my native Haiden land.

 Thus began my journey to the title of ‘hero’.
 In my anger, I couldn’t have possibly known that the most significant event on this little journey still lay ahead.
 As I raced across Haiden towards the tomb where Davies lay, I could not have imagined what would happen upon my arrival.